 Degating To remove the mold gate or runner on a part that is created during the mold process.

-Down platen button Used in conjunction with setup key, this button will lower the platen to the part.
+Down Platen Button Used in conjunction with the setup key, this button will lower the platen to the part.

-Energy director Typically a triangular-shaped ridge molded into one of the mating plastic parts.
+Energy Director Typically a triangular-shaped ridge molded into one of the mating plastic parts.
 This ridge limits initial ultrasonic contact to a very small area.
-The ridge melts during ultrasonics causing plastic to flow through the joint bonding the parts together.
+The ridge melts during ultrasonic assembly, causing plastic to flow through the joint and bonding the parts together.

 Fixture An automatic or manual holding device used to secure the parts being assembled.
 Refers to molten plastic that seeps out of the joints.

-Flow control adjustments These control valves are used for fine tune adjustments on movements that utilize air flow.
+Flow Control Adjustments These control valves are used to fine tune adjustments on movements that utilize air flow.